Celebrating Feedback in Furthering Our Learning Journey!

 Years ago, I read a quote, authored by Ken Blanchard, a devout Christian, author, speaker and respected management consultant – “feedback is the breakfast of championship.”
 Being the humble man who Blanchard is, he attributes the quote to Rick Tate, who first explained the phrase in relation to the world of sports.
 Can you imagine training for the Olympics with no one telling you how fast you ran or how high you jumped?
 This would not represent podium thinking.
 A key element contributing to our success as a district is that we seek feedback regarding what is important to our school community, including parents, staff, and students.

-This year, a lengthy consultation and planning exercise took place that resulted in the District learning about programming priorities throughout the District and at our new Sister Alphonse Academy in Jensen Lakes.
+A lengthy consultation and planning exercise took place prior to the end of last school year.
+This resulted in the District learning about programming priorities throughout the District and at our new Sister Alphonse Academy in Jensen Lakes.
 Over 3000 responses, whether through face-to-face exchanges, or online participation illuminated the importance of offering varied, fun, and adventurous recreation programming.
 These responses also spoke to the importance of providing academic challenge programming, and making learning relevant to the career and world of work aspirations of our students.
 More than 60% of responses were received from students, revealing similar feedback with unique application to each of our sixteen schools.
-A tremendous compliment in the feedback for all schools is the shared sentiment that the quality of staff in engaging in the well-being of students is our most valued asset in the District.
+A tremendous compliment in the feedback for all schools was the shared sentiment that the quality of staff in engaging in the well-being of students is our most valued asset in the District.

 Therefore, moving forward, when Sister Alphonse Academy opens in 2018 we will complement regular programming with opportunities for students to participate in a recreation academy and academic challenge programming in grades 4 – 9.
 In addition, Vital Grandin School in St. Albert will also provide an option for families to participate in a recreation academy, or in a series of dynamic options – whose focus will range from computer coding to the arts, drama, and dance.
 Feedback also highlighted the great fit of Advanced Placement (AP) programming with École Secondaire Sainte Margueritte d’Youville students, in grades 7 to 12, where student’s course work can be credited towards post-secondary studies.